-We know - it can be crazy this time of year.
-With the endless lists of things to buy, things to cook, places to be... when December hits, it's all systems go.
+We know - Christmas can be crazy this time of year.
+With the endless lists of things to buy, things to cook, and places to be... when December hits, it's all systems go.
 But what's the festive season without a bit of Christmas crafts for kids?

-These cute Christmas handmade goods will give you some quality time with the kids without loads of hassle.
-We've rounded up some of the most simple craft ideas that can help you tick "make stuff with the family" off the to-do list with ease.
+These super cute and super easy Christmas crafts will give you some quality time with your little elves without loads of hassle.
+We've rounded up some of the most simple Christmas craft ideas that can help you tick "make stuff with the family" off the to-do list with ease!

 1. Paper Straw Christmas Trees

-Some gold ribbon is perfect tied around the top and added to the tree.
+Some gold ribbon is perfectly tied around the top and added to the tree.

 2. Baby Wreath Collage

-Grab some Christmas-themed pictues, printables, cutouts, stickers, felt pieces, pompoms and rubber stamps (or whatever you have on hand, really!) and place in a container.
+Grab some Christmas-themed pictures, printables, cutouts, stickers, felt pieces, pompoms and rubber stamps (or whatever you have on hand, really!) and place them in a container.

 Paint some paste on circles cut from green cardboard, and let your little one grab fun pieces as they choose and stick them to the cardboard.